sarmadjabri/SnakeGame/README.md

   Food function
   some graphing but it made mistakes

-Please note that if you run googlesnake.py(its not google), remember that it saves all of its attempts to snake_weights.h5 file and h5 might have issues with the library itself.
+Please note that if you run snake.py remember that it saves all of its attempts to snake_weights.h5 file and h5 might have issues with the library itself.

 In the code provided where it says self.epilison, It is a exploration for greed tradeoff from 0 to 1.
 1 is the most explorative and 0 is the most greedy for points and wont learn or try new strategies.